NaserParhizkar/docs/source/includes/_usermanagement.md

 ## Installation

 You need to enable the User Management feature in your OAuth.io dashboard in the `users` tab.
-For that, you need to get API Key from stormpath and copy paste them in OAuth.io.
+For that, you need to get API Keys from stormpath and copy paste them in OAuth.io.

-<aside class="notice">This feature is in BETA, don't hesitate to give your feedback.
+<aside class="notice">This feature is in BETA state, don't hesitate to give your feedback.
 During this period, only the Javascript SDK can use this API but others SDKs are in the roadmap.</aside>

 ## Signup your user